fairlearn/fairlearn/docs/user_guide/assessment.rst

 the candidate passes the first stage of the screen.
 If you choose to use a proxy variable to represent the harm, check the proxy variable regularly to ensure it remains useful over time.
-Our section on :ref:`construct_validity` describes how to determine whether a
+Our section on :ref:`construct validity <construct_validity>` describes how to determine whether a
 proxy variable measures the intended construct in a meaningful and useful way.
 It is important to ensure that the proxy is suitable for the social context of the problem you seek to solve.
-In particular, be careful of falling into one of the :ref:`abstraction_traps`.
+In particular, be careful of falling into one of the :ref:`abstraction traps <abstraction_traps>`.

 The centerpiece of fairness assessment in Fairlearn are disaggregated metrics, which are metrics evaluated on slices of data.
 For example, to measure harms due to